Premiering at Coastal Carolina University This 2018 Holiday Season

 The Nutcracker is staged by CYBT professional artistic directors.
 Liza Mata and Karen Mata to the magnificent music of composer, Peter Tchaikovsky.

 “It is a labor of love for us to put on this show every year,” says Liza Mata.
 “The Nutcracker has long been seen as a cultural family favorite during the holiday season, and we are so blessed to be able to bring such a beloved family tradition to the Myrtle Beach area for thirteen years now.
 Our dancers work tirelessly to bring these performances to life and to bring smiles and joy to their audiences.”

 The remaining celebrity cast members for the role of Mother Ginger will be announced at a later date.
-Past “Mother Gingers” have included Barbara Jo Blain-Bellamy, mayor of Conway; Ed Piotrowski, chief meteorologist for WPDE; Johnny Vaught, Horry County councilmember; and Randal Wallace Myrtle Beach city councilmember, among others.
+Past “Mother Gingers” have included Barbara Jo Blain-Bellamy, mayor of Conway; Ed Piotrowski, chief meteorologist for WPDE; Johnny Vaught, Horry County councilmember; and Randal Wallace, Myrtle Beach city councilmember.

 Coastal Carolina University, Wheelwright Auditorium